Greetings and Salutations!

 2014 marks ELEVEN YEARS OF MIDNIGHT CALLING EZINE!

-At long last I have a review of Jonathan Parker and the Bel-Airs’ fine CD ‘They’ll never Play My Songs in Nashville.”
-Upcoming reviews include Christophe, Jim Strange, The Exploding Boy, Chuck Champion, and others
+See the review of Jonathan Parker and the Bel-Airs’ fine CD ‘They’ll never Play My Songs in Nashville.”

 Also see the reviews of of the great debut album by Pretentious, Moi?
 The review of Heathen Apostle’s fine CD “Boot Hill Hymnal”.